 Body size can be measured by 'Body Mass Index' or BMI.
-BMI is calculated using height measured in meters and weight measured in kilograms, using the formula:
+BMI is calculated, using the formula:

 BMI = Weight (kg)/[ Height (m) ] 2

-Currently, surgical therapy, as part of a multi-disciplinary approach to obesity, offers the only practical means of maintaining long-term weight loss and a reduction in obesity related health problems and improving quality of life.
+Currently, surgical therapy, as part of a multi-disciplinary approach to obesity, offers patients a tool to maintain long-term weight loss, improved quality of life and reduced obesity related health problems.